matterxleben/LA-Times-Search-Engine/README.md

 # LA Times Search Engine
-This is a Search Engine for LA Times articles built-in Python.
+This is a Search Engine built-in Python.
+The corpus is LA Times articles gathered from 1989-1990 and is a TREC dataset.
 This program was created during the course "MSCI 541 Search Engines" for our term-long project.
-The corpus is LA Times articles from gathered from 1989-1990.
-This is a TREC dataset.

 ## Installation Requirements:
 1. Please install Python on your computer before running the program.